vertexproject/synapse/docs/synapse/deploymentguide.rst

 ``docker-compose`` based deployments.

 .. note::
-    Due to `known networking limitations of docker on Mac`_ we do **not** support or reccomend the use of Docker for Mac for testing or deploying production Synapse instances.
-Containers run within separate ``docker-compose`` commands will not be able to reliably communicate with echother.
+    Due to `known networking limitations of docker on Mac`_ we do **not** support or recommend the use of Docker for Mac for testing or deploying production Synapse instances.
+Containers run within separate ``docker-compose`` commands will not be able to reliably communicate with each other.

 Synapse services **require persistent storage**.
 Each ``docker`` container expects persistent storage to be available within the directory ``/vertex/storage`` which should be a persistent mapped volume.
 Only one container may run from a